The Role of the Electronic Literature Organization

 From the start the ELO has made common cause with organizations such as Creative Commons, Archiving the Avant Garde, ArchiveIT.org, and the Library of Congress, to ensure the open circulation, attributed citation, and preservation of works, without which no field can develop.

 Equally important is the discovery of talent and common areas of interest among our membership.
 Our affiliation with numerous organizations attests to the extensive network of people who produce works and the growing audience that reads, discusses, and teaches e-lit.
-The collection and circulation of works is another way that developments in the field are recorded and made available to our membership – continuously in the Electronic Literature Directory, serially in the Electronic Literature Collection, and perennially in the Library of Congress Archive-IT initiative.
+The collection and circulation of works is another way that developments in the field are recorded and made available to our membership – continuously in the Electronic Literature Directory, serially in the Electronic Literature Collection, our archival work, and perennially in the Library of Congress Archive-IT initiative.
 Through our conference series, we provide a way for artists, writers, and scholars to productively discuss existing work and to further develop the field.